-Note: The city of Miami has a helpful tracking map where you can see exactly where the trolley is at any time.
+Note: You can track the trolley on the city of Miami’s website where you can see exactly where the trolley is at any time.
 This helps you know how long until the next trolley and where your ride is in relative to your stop.

 Once on the trolley, let the driver know that you will want to exit at Government Center.
-The ride over takes about five minutes.
+The ride over takes about 10 minutes.

 Once at Government Center, you’ll look for the signage for the “Metrorail/Metromover” and the escalators that go up to the station.

 Ride the escalators up and then look for the ticket vending machines to purchase your ticket for the Orange Line.
-You can use the automated machine to purchase an “EASY ticket” or there is also a booth where you can buy the card from a staff member.
+You can use the automated machine to purchase your fare or there is also a booth where you can buy the card from a staff member.